alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 ### Controlling for Roster Quality

 The main challenge in systematically assessing the impact of coaches is accounting for roster quality.
-Some coaches may have stronger lineups than others, therefore inflating their success rate.
+Some coaches may benefit from stronger lineups for achieving good winning records.
 This is why looking at the winning record for someone like Phil Jackson can be misleading.
-While he has an astonishing 70% win record over his career, some could argue he benefited from superior talent (Michael Jordan, Kobe Bryant, Shaquille O'Neal, to a name a few).
+While he maintained an astonishing 70% win record over his career, some could argue that much of it is due to coaching superior talent (Michael Jordan, Kobe Bryant, Shaquille O'Neal, to a name a few).
 So, how do we account for that?
 How do we know whether it's the coach who benefited from the players and not the other way around?

 Some coaches fly under the radar despite outperforming with lesser rosters.
 Many would consider Brad Stevens as one of the league's best young coaches, especially after taking a roster led by Isaiah Thomas to the top seed of the Eastern Conference in [2016-17](https://www.basketball-reference.com/teams/BOS/2017.html).
 To Stevens' credit, Thomas has had nowhere near this kind of individual or team success on any of [the other 7 teams he's played on]((https://www.basketball-reference.com/players/t/thomais02.html)).
 It could have been luck, of course, but Stevens seems to consistently derive the most out of even secondary players (think Jae Crowder, Kelly Olynyk, Aaron Baynes) and outperform expectations.